astropy/astropy/docs/custom_frames.rst

 Using a custom frame
 ====================

-By default, ``WCSAxes`` will make use of a rectangular frame for a plot, but this can be changed to provide any custom frame:
+By default, :class:`~wcsaxes.wcsaxes.WCSAxes` will make use of a rectangular frame for a plot, but this can be changed to provide any custom frame.
+The following example shows how to use the built-in :class:`~wcsaxes.frame.EllipticalFrame` class, which is an ellipse which extends to the same limits as the built-in rectangular frame:

 .. plot::
    :context: reset